getcake/DeepNugget/README.md

 # Disclaimer

 Requires an older version of tensorflow in order to run, so it's reccomended you create a virtualenv.
+This is also a potential security risk.

 # Requirements